 Percutaneous Coronary Interventions

 Angioplasty, which opens narrowed arteries, is performed by interventional cardiologists.
 They use a long, thin tube called a catheter that has a small balloon on its tip.
 They inflate the balloon at the blockage site in the artery to flatten the plaque against the artery wall.
 Angioplasty is also called percutaneous transluminal coronary angioplasty (PTCA).

-Because restenosis is a problem with the stent procedure, doctors have been trying to find ways to keep arteries with stents open.
 Some newer stents are covered with medicines that help keep the artery from closing up again.
 These are called coated stents or drug-eluting stents.

 Atherectomy may be an option for certain patients who cannot have balloon angioplasty.
 A high-speed drill on the tip of a catheter is used to shave plaque from the artery walls.

 Laser ablation uses a catheter that has a metal or fiberoptic probe on the tip.
 The laser uses light to "burn" away plaque and open the vessel enough so that a balloon can further widen the opening.

 |In the news — April 2012 . . . |